 #1: Make an Informed Decision

-Whether you will benefit from a supplement or not is largely dependent on individual circumstances like diet and lifestyle.
+Whether or not you will benefit from a supplement depends on individual circumstances like diet and lifestyle.
 You’ll need to weigh the pros and cons:

-- Supplements can help dancers and athletes “fill in the gaps” if and when certain vitamins and/or minerals are lacking from one’s diet.
+- Supplements can help dancers and athletes “fill in the gaps” if and when certain vitamins or minerals are lacking in one’s diet.

 - Supplements (like electrolyte-infused drinks) can help dancers and athletes hydrate optimally.